 Title loans are legal when the borrower's vehicle is used as collateral for the amount borrowed.
 But before you're approved, you must ensure the lender is licensed within the state and follows the proper interest rate and payment term caps.

 Lenders can charge loan origination fees, late fees, and sometimes pre-payment penalties.
-However, these charges must follow state regulations and they must disclose these charges beforehand.
+However, these charges must follow state regulations and be disclosed beforehand.

 Auto Title Loan Repossession Laws In Florida